 Solicit technical information as needed regarding covered fish species, including consulting with technical experts.

-Prepare a draft set of BDCP goals and objectives for covered fish species, including information on spatial and temporal relevance and how they would be measured.
+Identify stressors, and stressor reduction targets that will inform a draft set of BDCP goals and objectives for covered fish species, including information on spatial and temporal relevance and how they would be measured.

 Present draft recommendations to BDCP workgroup.